pablomesenn/Caso-2-Diseno-de-Software/README.md

 ### Authentication platform

 The Authentication platform our team decide to use for the purpose of the current case was "Firebase Authentication".
 This platform is a service that is a part of the catalog services that Firebase offers.
 Firebase is a mobile and web development platform created by Google, and it provides a comprehensive suite of tools to simplify authentication and user management.
-We descibre the multiple reasons why we think this tool is suficcient for the needed to complete task in the following point:
+We describe the multiple reasons why we think this tool is suficcient for the needed to complete task in the following point:

 a) Login and password: